Pat-Laub/Pat-Laub.github.io/_posts/2022-01-25-elements-of-hawkes-processes.md

 banner_alt: Photos of me happily holding the author copy of my Hawkes Processes book.
 ---

-Our book is has been published!
+Our book has now been published!
 It is now available on [Springer Link](https://link.springer.com/book/10.1007/978-3-030-84639-8).
 Check it out.